alexbecker/prompt-injection/paper.typ

 Our analysis is also limited by the datasets we have constructed.
 The attacks analyzed are relatively simple and not targeted at the specific rules being tested.
 Future work could verify that this method works for attacks designed to evade known-answer detection, or for other more complex classes of attacks.

-Since $op("AD")$ is differentiable, standard gradient-based optimization techniques could be used to generate attacks, which we expect would evade detection and may offer insights about the behavior of $op("AD")$, although the cost may be prohibitive given the expense of computing $op("AD")$ with gradients.
+Since $op("AD")$ is differentiable, standard gradient-based optimization techniques could be used to generate adaptive attacks, which we expect would evade detection.
+Future work could confirm this and the generated attacks may offer insights about the behavior of $op("AD")$.
+However, this will require significant computing resources due to the expense of computing $op("AD")$ with gradients.
 #pagebreak(weak: true)

 #bibliography("paper.bib", style: "ieee")